StellarStoic/BirdNET-Pi/docs/TOR_HOSTING.md

 - **Censorship Resistance:** Accessible from countries that block your domain/IP
 - **No Domain Needed:** No need for DNS or public IP registration
 - **Encryption:** All Tor traffic is encrypted end-to-end
+- **Price:** FREE

 ### Limitations

 - **Slower:** Tor routes through multiple nodes, adding latency (typically 1-3 seconds slower)
 - **IP Leaks:** Your BirdNET-Pi is still discoverable if you expose your actual IP elsewhere
 - **Not Anonymous by Default:** Tor hides *visitors*, not the server.
 Your clearnet interface (HTTP/HTTPS) is separate
-- **Onion Address Permanence:** Write down your onion address; if you rotate keys, it changes forever
+- **Onion Address Permanence:** Not a limitation but a feature. .onion address will change if you disable and re-enable the tor exposure.

 ### Best Practices